 16. Communicate Well

 Tools like Slack allow you to link up with co-workers and teams no matter where you are in the world and can get answers to your questions quickly.
 It’s for businesses.
 Zoom is also perfect for video calling.
 Or, keep it simple.
-Whatsapp, LINE, FB Messenger are all fast and clear tools for better communications.
+Whatsapp, LINE, and FB Messenger are all fast and clear tools for better communication.

 17. Take a Break

 Move more.
 Remember, more time at a computer doesn’t make you more productive.
 Neither does it help you complete tasks faster.
-Get out of your chair, walk, mobilize, squat, engage with others.
-Strategic breaks allow your brain to download, recharge and reset so you’ll be ready, focused and productive when you get back to your desk.
+Get out of your chair, walk, mobilize, squat, and engage with others.
+Strategic breaks allow your brain to download, recharge and reset so you’ll be ready, focused, and productive when you get back to your desk.

 18. Get a Mentor

-Strategies for success, including productivity and time management are many.
+Strategies for success, including productivity and time management, are many.
 Which can get confusing and lead you to feel overwhelmed and unproductive.
-So a mentor or coach who you are accountable to takes your productivity, energy and results to a whole new level.
-Its powerful.
-Usually, like our Masterminds, give you access to specific tools and groups of like minded people that help you raise your game.
+So a mentor or coach who you are accountable to takes your productivity, energy, and results to a whole new level.
+It’s powerful.
+Usually, like our Masterminds, give you access to specific tools and groups of like-minded people that help you raise your game.